to know.

 The riding

-Fab's powder trip is .
-Progressive beginners are welcome.
+.
 What matters is that you can read terrain and navigate it with confidence.
 In Central Hokkaido, the smaller resorts offer genuinely easy runs alongside challenging ones — if you're ready to progress, this is one of the best places in the world to do it.
 The quality of the snow makes everything feel more forgiving.

 Absolutely.
 Both skiers and snowboarders are welcome on every tour.
 We've had groups of all kinds and it works perfectly — the resorts we visit have terrain that suits everyone, and the daily resort choice is based on conditions rather than discipline.